 #TrollTracker: Twitter Troll Farm Archives

-Part Four — Expanding on key conclusions from the Russian and Iranian troll farms
+Part One — Seven key take aways from a comprehensive archive of known Russian and Iranian troll operations

 On October 17, Twitter released an archive of over ten million tweets posted by accounts from 2013 through 2018.
 Of the total, over nine million tweets were attributable to 3,800 accounts affiliated with the Internet Research Agency, also known as Russia’s infamous St. Petersburg troll factory.
 Over one million tweets were attributable to 770 accounts, originating from Iran.